 The audience at this TEDx talk, some 8-900 persons, were Romanian.
 Towards the end I made the point that while many among us have to travel far and wide to find the exotic other, my audience did not have to do that.
 The exotic other is in their midst, on the other side of a cultural abyss that few tries to cross, both ways.
 This was a reference to the ethnic group Roma whose members live right outside the conference arena (while likely nobody in the audience were Roma).
 I challenged them to begin exploring Roma as a bona fide example of the exotic other, and in the process contribute to bridging and breaking down this cultural abyss.

 Finally, I explained how learning about "the other" results in the acquired capability of stepping outside, as it were, one's own culture.
 And this feat, more psychological than anything else, is tantamount to learning about oneself and the own culture in a new, deep, and profound way.
 The essence of this is that your culture is not better than any other culture.
 It is just another way of organizing life, of relating to others and to the environment, and is just one of thousands of different ways of doing this.
 This cultural relativistic way of understanding cultures and cultural differences is perhaps the most important contribution that social anthropology can give to addressing today's problems of conflicts between cultures, at both collective and inter-personal levels.

-(3) Supras's account on Vimeo includes the interview with me (see Source).
-Also available is relevant TEDx presentation I did, "A Social Science Response to Land Degradation", taped at the UNCCD COP 11 (Windhoek, Namibia, 16-27 September 2013).
-Both the interview and the presentation are also available on YouTube.
+(2) Supras's account on Vimeo includes links to the TEDx presentation as well as an interview with me (see Source).
+The interview, "A Social Science Response to Land Degradation", was done at a conference of the UN Convention to Combat Desertification (UNCCD) at Windhoek, Namibia, 16-27 September 2013.
+Both the TEDx interview and the UNCCD presentation are also available on YouTube.

 Vimeo. n.d.
 "Supras Ltd." URL: http://www.vimeo.com/supras.